Skip to main content

 (BR) Flaming Gorge Reservoir, Daggett County

-See General rules: Licenses and permits on page 8 for license and permit requirements.
+See Fishing across state lines and reciprocal fishing permits for license and permit requirements.

-• Limit 12 lake trout/mackinaw, only 1 may exceed 28 inches.
+• No limit for lake trout 28 inches or less; only 1 lake trout may exceed 28 inches.

 • Linwood Bay, west of a line from the easternmost point of the south shore of Linwood Bay (mouth of canyon) to easternmost point of the north shore of Linwood Bay (Lucerne Point), CLOSED to nighttime angling (sunset to sunrise) from Oct.
 15 through 6 a.m. on the second Saturday of December.